drackzin7765/gmi2x-client/README.md

 # cuocx
 [CUOCX] A client extension for COD UO 1.51
+- I was bored so I made this :D

 A client extension for [CoDUO](https://en.wikipedia.org/wiki/Call_of_Duty:_United_Offensive)
 ### Adding security, fixes, and features
 Supported game version: **COD UO 1.151**